-The Humanitarian Situation Overview of Syria (HSOS) provides regular multi-sectoral information on the humanitarian situation and priority needs in northern Syria.
-The overall objective of HSOS is to improve humanitarian access to information on needs and the general humanitarian situation across northern Syria to help inform aid planning and prioritisation and enhance key actors' understanding of the humanitarian context in the region.
+The Humanitarian Situation Overview of Syria (HSOS) provides regular multi-sectoral information on the humanitarian situation and priority needs in Syria.
+The overall objective of HSOS is to improve humanitarian access to information on needs and availability of services in the communities for a general humanitarian situation overview across the country.
+This aims to inform aid planning and prioritisation and enhance key actors' understanding of the humanitarian context in the region.

 Access to relevant information will allow humanitarian actors to better target populations in need and help providing the most appropriate support.
-Additionally, the regularity of HSOS allows users to track the evolution of the humanitarian situation over time, identifying potential trends or changes across multiple sectors.
+Additionally, the regularity of HSOS allows users to track the evolution of the humanitarian situation over time, identifying potential trends or changes across multiple sectors for prioritization and pre-prioritization of needs in a volatile context.